materialgram/materialgram/README.md

 - Increased upload speed
 - Improved spoiler animation
 - Use sentence case for buttons
 - Improved sticker pack menu.
-Button layout like on mobile + ability to copy the author's id
+Button layout like on mobile and ability to copy the author's id
+- Improved chat export.
+10000 messages in one html document and faster file download
 - Show the approximate date of account creation in the profile

 ## Build instructions